jveillet/jk-demainilpleut/README.md

 $ cd jk-demainilpleut/
 # Build the docker container and install Gems dependencies and NPM dependencies
 $ docker-compose build
-# Run the tasks to build the CSS and JS (optional)
+# Run the tasks to build the CSS and JS
+$ docker-compose run --rm web gulp build
+# Lint the CSS (required before commiting any CSS change).
-$ docker-compose run --rm web gulp
+$ docker-compose run --rm web gulp lint-css
 # Launch the Jekyll build and start the server
 $ docker-compose up
 # (or)